-- (8) Periodic Health Assessment less than 1 year old. - (9) Soldiers reclassifying must be in the rank of SPC, SPC (P) or SGT and subject to career field requirements. - (10) Civilian/Military Education. - (a) High School graduate or equivalent. - (b) Successfully completed and credited for 1 year of HS or 1 semester of college level Algebra II/Trigonometry or higher level mathematics courses with a "C" grade or higher or numerical grade of 75% or higher. - (c) Successfully completed and credited for 1 year of HS or 1 semester of college level Physics or Electronics with a "C" grade or higher or numerical grade of 75% or higher. - (11) Formal training - (a) (Completion of the resident MOS 12P course and completion of either ASI E5, S2 or S3 resident training conducted under the auspices of the U.S. Army Prime Power School (USAPPS)) is mandatory to complete MOS 12P qualification.
+- (10) Formal training - (a) Completion of the resident MOS 12P course and completion of either ASI E5, S2 OR S3 resident training conducted under the auspices of the U.S. Army Prime Power School (USAPPS) is mandatory to complete MOS 12P qualification.
 Failure to complete mandatory training, to include ASI training, constitutes loss of MOS 12P qualification under the provisions of AR 614-200, Chapter 3, and requires mandatory reclassification.
-Waivers of formal training requirements must be submitted to EPDO, USAES, ATTN: ATSE-E, Ft Leonard Wood, MO 65473-8926 for approval. - (b) For IET Soldiers (Completion of a resident MOS 12R conducted under the auspices of the U.S. Army Engineer School (USAES)) is mandatory prior to attending the resident MOS 12P course. - (12) IET Soldiers incur a 5 Year term of service upon completion of the 12P Prime Power Production Specialists Course. - (13) Security eligibility for MOS 12P. - (a) Must possess a security eligibility of SECRET.
+Waivers of formal training requirements must be submitted to EPDO, USAES, ATTN: ATSE-E, Ft Leonard Wood, MO 65473-8926 for approval. - (b) For IET SMs, successful completion of MOS 12B One Station Unit Training (OSUT), conducted under the auspices of the U.S. Army Engineer School (USAES), is mandatory prior to attending the resident MOS 12P course. - (11) Security eligibility for MOS 12P. - (a) Must possess a security eligibility of SECRET.
 Once granted, must maintain a SECRET clearance after the initial clearance is granted to maintain the MOS.
-Failure to maintain a SECRET of higher clearance, or denial of required clearance could result in mandatory reclassification for lack of MOS qualification or denial of reenlistment eligibility in MOS 12P. - (1) Students will have 12 months from graduation of the MOS 12P Prime Power Production Specialist Course to meet the required SECRET clearance eligibility.
-Failure to obtain the required clearance will result in mandatory reclassification for loss of PMOS qualification; however, the command can request an additional 180 days to complete the required clearance in lieu of reclassification. - (2) The Engineer Personnel Proponent can grant additional time to obtain the required clearance and will provide a memorandum to clarify the extension end date. - (b) All personnel reclassifying into MOS 12P who do not have a SECRET Clearance or higher must have a completed National Agency Check with Law and Credit (NACLC) and must not have been denied and/or have a suspended clearance at time of reclassification request. - c.
+Failure to maintain a SECRET of higher clearance, or denial of required clearance could result in mandatory reclassification for lack of MOS qualification or denial of reenlistment eligibility in MOS 12P. - (1) SMs will have 12 months from graduation of the MOS 12P Prime Power Production Specialist Course to meet the required SECRET clearance eligibility.
+Failure to obtain the required clearance will result in mandatory reclassification for loss of PMOS qualification; however, the command can request an additional 180 days to complete the required clearance in lieu of reclassification. - (2) The Engineer Personnel Proponent can grant additional time to obtain the required clearance and will provide a memorandum to clarify the extension end date. - (b) All SMs reclassifying into MOS 12P who do not have a SECRET Clearance or higher must have a completed National Agency Check with Law and Credit (NACLC) and must not have been denied and/or have a suspended clearance at time of reclassification request. - c.
 Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASIs associated with all enlisted MOS)). - (1) E5--Instrument Maintenance (Power Station). - (2) P6--Project Management (skill level 2 thru 6 for personnel only). - (3) S2--Mechanical Equipment Maintenance (Power Station). - (4) S3--Electrical Equipment Maintenance (Power Station). - (5) U4--Power Line Distribution. - d.
+(Note: Refer to table 12-8 Listing of universal ASIs associated with all enlisted MOS) - (1) E5--Instrument Maintenance (Power Station). - (2) P6--Project Management (skill level 2 thru 6 for personnel only). - (3) S2--Mechanical Equipment Maintenance (Power Station). - (4) S3--Electrical Equipment Maintenance (Power Station). - (5) U4--Power Line Distribution. - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-12P-1.
 Physical requirements. - (2) Table 10-12P-2.
 Standards of grade TOE/MTOE. - (3) Table 10-12P-3.
 Standards of grade TDA.